Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 8
 Click ``||logic:Logic||`` drag and drop ``||logic:if true then||`` block inside ``||basic:forever||`` loop.

-~hint Why did we do this?
+~hint What did that do?
 - Using the If/then block means we are giving the code a choice
-  - Placing it in forever means it will never stop happening hint~
+- Placing it in forever means the code will never stop checking if the condition is met hint~
 ```blocks
 fwdMotors.setupDriving(
 fwdMotors.leftServo,